awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_onprem.md

 ## Ensure That Kerberos Pre\-authentication Is Enabled<a name="tutorial_setup_trust_enable_kerberos"></a>

 User accounts in both directories must have Kerberos preauthentication enabled\.
-This is the default, but let's check to make sure nothing has changed\.
+This is the default, but let's check the properties of any random user to make sure nothing has changed\.

 **To view user Kerberos settings**